YonSci/MLOps-GPD-Nowcasting/README.md

-Near Real-Time Economic Predictor: A Machine Learning Approach to GDP Nowcasting with Google Trends
+A Machine Learning Approach to GDP Nowcasting with Google Trends
 =============================================

 Introduction